ftb2010/antd-pro-mutitab/README.md

-# React + TypeScript + Vite
+# React + antd pro  + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project will lead you to create an mutitabs application with antd pro V5 without umi

 Currently, two official plugins are available: